RajaPradhan/user-service/README.md

 Server listening on port 5000
 ```

-Now that the express server is running, bootstarp the frontend:
+Now that the express server is running, bootstrap the frontend:

 5. Install frontend dependencies using `yarn install`
 6. Create a `.env` file under `frontend` directory and set the following environment variables: